mariadb-corporation/MaxScale/maxscale-system-test/mdbci/README.md

 Own template have to be put to the same directory.

 Default environment for tests consists of:
-* one VM for Maxscale
+* 2 VMs for Maxscales
 * 4 VMs for master/slave setup
 * 4 VMs for Galera cluster